 Professor Andrea Charise interviews with CBC Radio to discuss prevailing damaging attitudes towards elderly people, and how her work as the founder Canada's first undergraduate program in Health Humanities encourages students to "imagine a different story about what it means to grow old."

 Dr. Marlene Goldman writes and researches how we tell stories of aging and dementia.
 “Nowadays, the spectre of aging and, dementia, in particular, have acquired a gothic dimension,” she says.

-As a researcher and aspiring educator, Aakriti Kapoor (BSc, 2016) has focused on education tools to help students navigate the digital world.
-Learn more
+As a researcher and aspiring educator, Aakriti Kapoor has focused on education tools to help students navigate the digital world and won an award for it.

 Three talented creative writing students from U of T are winners of the International Festival of Authors’ inaugural Lit Jam – a timed, improvisational contest that matches storytelling teams against each other.

 Joint Statement from the Department of English at UTSC in Response to the U.S. Executive Order on Immigration

 This statement is motivated by the recent executive order on immigration issued by the United States government.

 Jan 12, 2017 | Don Campbell